Follow us on Instagram

 With the opening of the new museum, campus will see the end of off-campus exhibitions at Art@Hulfish which is located in Palmer Square in early 2025.
 Hulfish is an extension of the art museum during construction, and began programming during Feb.
 2022.
 The space’s current exhibit, “Under a Southern Star: Identity and Environment in Australian Photography,” will be its last.

-Meanwhile, Princeton’s other off-campus site, Art on Bainbridge will stay open for the foreseeable future, with exhibitions currently slotted until July 6, 2025.
+Meanwhile, Princeton’s other off-campus site, Art@Bainbridge will stay open for the foreseeable future, with exhibitions currently slotted until July 6, 2025.

 The first public announcement about the project, which was distributed on Sept.
 18, 2018, stated that “the new museum building, located on the museum’s current site in the center of campus, will present dramatically enlarged space for the exhibition and study of the museum’s encyclopedic collections, special exhibitions and art conservation, as well as object-study classrooms and office space for the 100-person museum staff.”

-The new museum is being designed by Adjaye Associates, a firm led by Sir David Adjaye, and executive architect Cooper Robertson.
-Adjaye Associates are also involved in landscape design, which is being managed by James Corner Field Operations.
+The new museum was designed by Adjaye Associates, a firm led by Sir David Adjaye, and executive architect Cooper Robertson.
+Adjaye Associates were also involved in landscape design, which is being managed by James Corner Field Operations.

 Sir David Adjaye, a Ghanaian-British architect, has seen controversy following accusations of sexual assault, sexual harassment, and facilitating a toxic work place.
 Adjaye has been dismissed from the PUAM project, along with several high profile projects.